standsleeping/electric-text/RULES.md

 The functions (often "pure" functions, wherever possible) are kept in the functions folder.

-We maintain a strict 1:1 correspondence between functions and files: one function per file.
+We maintain a strict 1:1 correspondence between:
+1. functions and files: one function per file (in the functions folder).

-We also maintain a strict 1:1 correspondence between data and files: one data structure per file.
+2. data and files: one data structure per file (in the data folder).

-We also maintain a strict 1:1 correspondence between files and tests: one file, one test suite.
+3. files and tests: one file, one test suite.

 At the same level as the functions and data folders, there may also exist: